If you are applying for an Ontario licence from another Canadian province or territory, there are two options to apply.

 The fee to apply for a new general licence is $150.
 This fee will cover your first two years as an Ontario-licensed insurance agent.

-Depending on the arrangement you have with your sponsoring insurer, the insurer may pay the fee OR you may be responsible for paying this fee.
+Depending on the arrangement you have with your sponsoring insurer, the insurer may pay the fee or you may be responsible for paying this fee.
 Check with your sponsoring insurer for details.

 What are the requirements to apply from another province or territory?